Great Internet Mersenne Prime Search: History

-The project began in early January 1996, with a program that ran on i386 computers.

-The name for the project was coined by Luke Welsh, one of its earlier searchers and the co-discoverer of the 29th Mersenne prime.

-Within a few months, several dozen people had joined, and over a thousand by the end of the first year.
+The project began in January 1996 with a program that ran on i386 computers.
+The project's name was coined by Luke Welsh, one of its early searchers and the co-discoverer of the 29th Mersenne prime.
+Several dozen people joined within a few months and over 1,000 by the end of the first year.
 Joel Armengaud, a participant, discovered the primality of M_{1,398,269} on November 13, 1996.

-Since then, GIMPS has discovered a new Mersenne prime every 1 to 2 years on average.
-However, the most recent largest prime found in October 2024 took nearly six years to find.
+Since then, GIMPS has discovered a new Mersenne prime every 1 to 2 years on average, but the most recent largest prime, found in October 2024, took nearly six years to find.

 Status

 As of July 2022, GIMPS has a sustained average aggregate throughput of approximately 4.71 PetaFLOPS (or PFLOPS).
-In November 2012, GIMPS maintained 95 TFLOPS, theoretically earning the GIMPS virtual computer a rank of 330 among the TOP500 most powerful known computer systems in the world.
+In November 2012, GIMPS maintained 95 TFLOPS, theoretically earning the GIMPS virtual computer a rank of 330 among the world's TOP500 most powerful computer systems.
 The preceding place was then held by an 'HP Cluster Platform 3000 BL460c G7' of Hewlett-Packard.
 As of July 2021 TOP500 results, the current GIMPS numbers would no longer make the list.

-Previously, this was approximately 50 TFLOPS in early 2010, 30 TFLOPS in mid-2008, 20 TFLOPS in mid-2006, and 14 TFLOPS in early 2004.
+This was about 50 TFLOPS in early 2010, 30 TFLOPS in mid-2008, 20 TFLOPS in mid-2006, and 14 TFLOPS in early 2004.

 Software

 Prime95

-The primary software used by GIMPS is Prime95, which implements all algorithms for an x86 or x86-64 CPU: trial factoring (usually left to GPUs), PRP, P-1, P+1, ECM, and PRP certification.
-Although the Prime95 software's source code is publicly available, technically it is not free software, since it has a restriction that users must abide by the project's distribution terms.

-Specifically, if the software is used to discover a prime number with at least 100,000,000 decimal digits, the user will only win $50,000 of the $150,000 prize offered by the Electronic Frontier Foundation.
+The primary software GIMPS uses is Prime95, which implements all algorithms for an x86 or x86-64 CPU: trial factoring (usually left to GPUs), PRP, P-1, P+1, ECM, and PRP certification.
+Although the Prime95 software's source code is publicly available, technically it is not free software, since it requires that users abide by the project's distribution terms.
+Specifically, if the software is used to discover a prime number with at least 100,000,000 decimal digits, the user will win only $50,000 of the $150,000 prize offered by the Electronic Frontier Foundation.
 On the other hand, they will win $3,000 when discovering a smaller prime not qualifying for the prize.

 GIMPS also "reserves the right to change this EULA without notice and with reasonable retroactive effect."

 Third-party software

-The third-party software do not share the same restriction as Prime95.
-They can be used to join GIMPS using a program called AutoPrimeNet, which fetches tasks from GIMPS and send back the results.
-Available software include:
+Third-party software does not share the same restriction as Prime95.
+It can be used to join GIMPS using a program called AutoPrimeNet, which fetches tasks from GIMPS and sends back the results.
+Available software includes: